ERROR0418/EmmServer/README.md

 # EmmServer
 Reverse Engineered third party API server for EMMVRC

-Public version is available and may be more updated, it is available under [mmEVRC](https://github.com/mmeVRC/emmVRC_Server)'s profile.
 ## Warning!
 This is old...
 Not tested after last code commit